nteract/semiotic/public/assets/markdown/home.md

 **Semiotic is a data visualization framework for React.**

-It provides three types of frames XYFrame, OrdinalFrame, NetworkFrame, which allow you to deploy a wide variety of charts that share the same rules for how to display information.
+It provides three types of frames XYFrame, OrdinalFrame, NetworkFrame, to deploy a wide variety of charts.

+- `XYFrame`: XY data i.e. line charts and scatterplots
+- `OrdinalFrame`: categorical data i.e. bar charts, violin plots, parallel coordinates
+- `NetworkFrame`: topological and network data i.e. flow diagrams, network visualization, and hierarchical views

 This library is created and maintained by [Elijah Meeks](https://twitter.com/Elijah_Meeks).